-Generally, if are intending to enroll for a course of study which has a duration of more than three months, you will need to obtain a student visa.
+Generally, if are intending to enroll for a course of study which has a duration of more than three months, you will need to obtain a student visa in NZ.
 For many people, getting a student visa means taking the first step in their long journey towards New Zealand residence.
 If you are one of those people, then you should ensure that you maintain impeccable attendance/academic records as well as building a good network of people in the industry so that you would be well poised to take the next step when you come out with your qualification.

 You will need to satisfy each of the following requirements:

 Let's take a look at each in turn.